 This means that data collection is a major target for the sector, with the aim of reducing overall use by 10% by 2010.
 Use of highest priority CIAs is also a focus with the aim of halving use by 2020.

 ‘Hotspots’ of antibiotic usage have been identified, including prevention of joint ill or watery mouth in neonatal lambs for, as well as treatment for lameness and abortion.
-It is anticipated these can be reduced through increased uptake of vaccination and improvements to nutrition and hygiene at lambing time.
+These are being tackled through promoting uptake of vaccination, and improvements to nutrition and hygiene at lambing time.